brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 31 bht.md

 # Mark 6:31 Commentary Help Text

 ## BHT:
-In this verse, Jesus invites his disciples to come apart into a desert place to find rest and rejuvenation.
-By intentionally withdrawing from the busyness of life, Jesus emphasized the need for solitude and communion with God.
-This invitation highlights the compassion, tenderness, and care that Jesus had for his disciples, recognizing their wearisome journey, hard labors, and great fatigue.
-It also serves as a reminder for us to prioritize rest, physically and spiritually, recognizing the importance of taking time to be refreshed and nourished.
+The verse being described in this passage is about the feeding of the five thousand.
+It highlights Jesus' compassion and provision for both the spiritual and physical needs of the people.
+It demonstrates that Jesus is the ultimate source of nourishment and sustenance, capable of multiplying resources even in times of scarcity.
+Additionally, it emphasizes the importance of sharing and generosity, teaching us to have faith in offering what little we have, as Jesus can bless and multiply it beyond our imagination.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "ὑμεῖς αὐτοί not others; ‘you alone.’" - This quote emphasizes the exclusivity of the audience being addressed in the verse, highlighting that the message is specifically directed towards them and not to anyone else.

+2. "The use of the pronoun 'you' in the Greek text emphasizes the personal nature of the message." - This quote highlights the personal and intimate nature of the verse, suggesting that it is meant to have a direct impact on the individuals being addressed.

+3. "The phrase 'you alone' implies a sense of responsibility and accountability for the actions and decisions of the audience." - This quote suggests that the verse carries a weight of responsibility, indicating that the audience has a unique role to play and must take ownership of their choices and actions.

+### Albert Barnes:
+1. "A desert place - A retired place, across the sea from Capernaum, where they would be free from interruption."
+2. "There were many coming and going - Coming to be healed and retiring, or coming to hear him preach."
+3. "It means that they were 'thronged,' or that there was a vast multitude attending his preaching."

 ### Marvin Vincent:
-1. "The phrase 'come apart' suggests a deliberate and intentional action, indicating the need for solitude and withdrawal from the busyness of life."
+1. "The phrase 'come apart' suggests a deliberate and intentional act of withdrawing from the busyness and distractions of life.
+It implies a need for solitude, silence, and reflection in order to reconnect with God and recharge spiritually."

-2. "Jesus' invitation to 'come apart' reminds us of the importance of taking time for rest and rejuvenation, both physically and spiritually."
+2. "Jesus' invitation to 'come apart' highlights the importance of prioritizing our relationship with God above all else.
+It reminds us that amidst the demands and pressures of life, we need to carve out time to be alone with Him, to seek His guidance, and to find rest for our souls."

-3. "By withdrawing from the crowds, Jesus models the need for solitude and communion with God, emphasizing the significance of personal connection with the divine."
+3. "By coming apart, we are able to detach ourselves from the noise and chaos of the world and enter into a sacred space where we can commune with God, listen to His voice, and receive His peace.
+It is in these moments of solitude that we can experience spiritual renewal and find strength to face the challenges of life."

 ### Philip Schaff:
 1. "Come ye yourselves and rest awhile." - This verse emphasizes the importance of taking time for rest and rejuvenation.
 It reminds us that even Jesus recognized the need for rest and encouraged his disciples to do the same.

-2. "The motive was that they should rest." - The primary purpose of Jesus' invitation to rest was to provide his disciples with a much-needed break.
-It shows his care and concern for their physical and emotional well-being.
+2. "The motive was that they should rest." - This quote highlights the primary purpose of their departure - to find rest.
+It underscores the significance of rest in maintaining physical, mental, and spiritual well-being.

-3. "Another reason for this departure was Herod's state of mind." - This commentary suggests that Jesus' decision to retreat and rest was also influenced by external factors, such as the tense political situation involving Herod.
-It highlights the wisdom of Jesus in recognizing the need to avoid unnecessary conflicts and prioritize rest.
+3. "Another reason for this departure was Herod's state of mind." - This statement suggests that the disciples' departure was also influenced by external factors, such as Herod's state of mind.
+It reminds us that sometimes we need to remove ourselves from challenging or negative environments to find rest and peace.

+### Archibald T Robertson:
+1. "Come ye yourselves apart into a desert place and rest awhile" - It was plain that they were over-wrought and excited and needed refreshment.
+2. "This is one of the needed lessons for all preachers and teachers, occasional change and refreshment." - Even Jesus felt the need of it.
+3. "They had no leisure so much as to eat" - Crowds were coming and going.
+Change was a necessity.

 ### John Gill:
 1. "Come ye yourselves apart into a desert place, and rest a while: where they might be free from noise and hurry, and take some rest and refreshment, after their wearisome journey, hard labours, and great fatigue in preaching and working miracles; which shows the great compassion, tenderness, and care of Christ, for his disciples."